elcodi/docs/docs/book/roadmap.md

 * Some Media improvements, like new media types
 * New shop template will be added
 * Back panel documentation
+* Code Coverage of all components and bundles over 60%

 ### v1.3